 The route continued via a VW dealer in Flensburg, where we could recharge for free.
 Whilst waiting I thought it would be nice to look at an e-Golf.
 Of course they didn’t have one, and the dealer told be that it was not possible to order the e-Golf as it was no longer being made, and I should consider a GTI.
 I don’t know if it’s true that the e-Golf is no longer in production, but if it is, then it really shows just how uncommitted VW is to the EV platform, and calls into question if the concepts they have been showing will ever be made.
 After Flensburg we crossed over into Denmark.
 The total cost of the recharging for Munich Flensburg was a wapping €1,50!
 In Denmark I really wanted to goto Copenhagen. when searching booking.com, we couldn’t find any accommodation under €800 per night.
 So we parked up for 2 hours, visited the little mermaid after fighting our way through a bus load of Chinese tourists, and took a few photos. back into the city, had a coffee and left.
 The next road took us through the tunnel and over the bridge to Malmö.
 I was not impressed with Malmö.
 The bits we saw were just ugly.
 Also getting a charge was an issue as the e-on charger just wouldn’t work.
 I kept getting an error that said the car requested too much power.
 After 4 or 5 attempts I gave up and went to a circle K, where the charger worked at once without any problems.
 After a charge and a coffee and enjoying a very nice evening sunshine, we continued up to the sleepy town of Landeskrona, the home of Tycho Brahe.

-Trondheim.
-We walked around the town, which has its nice points.
-Whilst walking around we charged the car in an underground garage.
-Today, the charge for the charge hasn’t appeared on my account.
-During the day we made a short north to Levanger, the most northerly point on our trip.
-This evening we had an Indian in a sort of take away place.
+We walked around Trondheim a bit, the town has its nice points.
+Whilst walking around we charged the car in an underground garage for which we were never billed.
+During the afternoon we made a short north to Levanger, the most northerly point on our trip.
+We found an old fort at Skatval, which unfortunately was closed, but I did manage to get to fly my drone in the area for a few minutes and peeked over the walls.
+In the evening we had an Indian in a sort of take away place.
 The portions were very large, it was cheap (for Norway), but I didn’t enjoy it really.

 Overnight the rain didn’t stop, and I saw a sign saying the road was closed due to the weather, but there was no indication if the sign was up to date or not.
 The hotel receptionist said the road was open but could be slippery.
 Our target for the day was going to be Bergen but this didn’t happen.
 As we went up the hill the weather got worse and worse, the temperature dropped to 2c and then it started to snow.
 I was not equipped for winter weather, and I was not really happy about driving for hours on end in rain where I can hardly see anything.
+For this reason I also have no photos from this area of the trip.
 Checking the weather forecast for the next few days showed that there was no improvement in sight, in fact the rain was forecast to get worse.
 So the decision was made to head home.
 We changed direction and headed to Hønefoss.
 One thing we still wanted to see was some stave churches.
 We had seen one or two on the way, but they were all locked, so we planned the way back so we had a chance to see some more, and hopefully find one open.
 The one at Lillehammer was closed when we got there as was one other which was closed due to a funeral.
+We did find one at Vågåmo which is also the home of the artist Munch.
+The interior was very beautiful, but it was quite small.
 Our hotel at Hønefoss had a few EV charging points, but it turned out these were normal 2 pin sockets.
 In the online forums, it was said the EU ICCB would not work in Norway because of a different earthing system.
 There is actually a different ICCB version delivered in Norway.
 I decided to try mine anyway as I was there and at least see for myself what the error would look like.
 Much to my surprise my ICCB worked perfectly, and in the morning I had 100% charge.
 I have no idea why this worked, as its well known that usually they don’t work, and other brands like Juice Booster 2, Go-eCharge, and NRGkick, have a Norway mode.

 Our return into Germany was marked by a drastic reduction of charge points.
+Hamburg was hell to drive past due to closed roads and traffic jams.
 We wanted to charge in Celle, there was one “rapid” charger which was blocked by a local Tesla Model S 75D (?) plugged into the type 2 charge port.
 It had been connected 36 minutes and had taken 2kWh.
 The CCS would not start until the other charge session was completed.
 There was no indication of how long this would take.
-According to the ChargEV app there was another charger at Braunschweig which woe could reach with 20Km to spare.
+According to the ChargEV app there was another charger at Braunschweig which which we could reach with 20Km to spare.
 When we arrived we discovered that it was not compatible with any of our RFID cards and it needs a card from the local electricity company.
 Our hotel had no chargepoint of course.
 Cutting a long story short we managed to get a bit of a charge at the local DEKRA building with the new motion roaming and then whilst checking the ChargEV app again discovered and Audi/VW dealer about 8km away that had a rapid charger.
 We made it to the charger and got a charge to about 80% before giving up the charger to another Ioniq from Frankfurt that also needed a charge.

 At the end of our trip we had circa 64 charging sessions, covered 5756km and spent about 100€ total on electricity.
-Would I do the trip again ?
+Would I do the trip again?
 Yes.
 For Bergen and the coast I would probably go on a cruise, as the distances are large.
 If I was to go there again, I would want to go all the way to Nordkapp, maybe via Sweden.
 The costs in Norway for food is high, a pizza costs €18 and a sandwich is from about €8.
 On the other hand at circle K you can have a years supply of coffee in a circle K mug for 33€.
-Compared to Germany, accommodation the is also a bit expensive with a cheap hotel starting at about €100 a night including breakfast buffet. if you want a better hotel you are looking at prices from €150.
+Compared to Germany, accommodation the is also a bit more expensive with a cheap hotel starting at about €100 a night including breakfast buffet. if you want a better hotel you are looking at prices from €150.
 Our most expensive hotel was €185 which as the hotel at Geiranger.
 We booked for €150 via booking.com but the hotel increased the price when we checked in for exactly the same room.
+For my wife, her greatest disappointment was that we didn’t see any moose, except in a sandwich!